 Approximately 1 hour walking

 Following a leisurely breakfast at the lodge, there’s plenty of time for a morning swim or final spa treatment before we depart.
 Today we venture through eucalypt forests and coastal heathland.
 We’ll enjoy a forest lunch to the sound of native birds, including the endemic green rosella.

-Upon our return to Launceston there will be time to stop at the Design Centre to raise a glass to the wonderful time spent together.
+Upon our return to Launceston there will be time to stop and raise a glass and celebrate the wonderful time spent together.
 There is the option to be returned to the accommodation of your choice if staying on in Tasmania.
 Alternatively you can be transferred to the airport for your departure flight from 6:00pm.